|Feature Article - December 2011|

 The theory of evolution claims the honor and respect rightfully due to science by pretending to be scientific.
 But the theory of evolution is just an opinion based on inference, not experimental data.

 Experiments about the origin of life simply demonstrate why it could not happen by purely natural processes guided by chance.
-More than that, experiments demonstrate why life cannot originate by purely natural processes guided by chance.
-Recent experiments involving artificial life (if one can actually call it “life”) simply show how complex even the simplest living thing has to be.
+More than that, recent experiments involving artificial life (if one can actually call it “life”) simply show how complex even the simplest living thing has to be.

 Traditional breeding experiments have long shown that there is a limit to how much variation can be achieved through selective pressure.
 Modern genetic engineering experiments show how difficult it is to produce novel features in existing creatures using techniques that don’t exist outside the laboratory.
 Things that can’t be done intentionally in the laboratory (even on a small scale) can’t be assumed to happen accidentally outside the laboratory.